fetlab/website/content/pages/dan/prospective_students.md

 - Advice for [potential capstone students](#capstone)
 - Information specifically for [potential PhD students](#phd)

+Also please have a look at the [webpage for my lab](/), which will give you an idea of the kinds of research projects we work on.

 <a name="all_students"></a>
 ###For all potential students
 ####Interest in Research Required